Package 'shapley'

 models

-H2O search grid, AutoML grid, or a character vector of H2O model IDs. the "h2o.get_ids" function from "h2otools" can retrieve the IDs from grids.
+h2o search grid, autoML grid, or a character vector of H2O model IDs.

 newdata